csci104/site/resources/final-info/index.md

   - {{ location }}
   {% endfor %}

-- There will be a one page attendance sheet with 1-2 written questions.
-- The rest will be on Gradescope
+- The exam will be on paper similar to the midterm exams.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference/ChatGPT)**.
 - You are allowed 1 **8.5x11 handwritten (front and back) cheatsheet**.
 No **typed** cheat sheets.
 No **single-sided, taped** pages to form a double-sided sheet.
 You will be asked to turn your cheatsheet in when you are done with the exam (so if you want it for posterity, make a copy beforehand).